 EAT: Café Sol, Niantic

-Fresh salads, organic coffee and innovative sandwiches in a casual counter-and-outdoor-service spot.
+Find fresh salads, organic coffee, and innovative sandwiches at Cafe Sol, a casual counter-and-outdoor-service spot.
 Save room for ice cream next door at Gumdrops and Lollipops.

 EAT: The Spice Club Restaurant, Niantic

-The Asian offerings at this popular Niantic restaurant are authentic, thanks to Thai owners.
+The Asian offerings at the popular Spice Club Restaurant are authentic, thanks to Thai owners.
 But skilled chefs keep patrons coming back for more.

 EAT/BREAKFAST: The Shack, Niantic/East Lyme

-On the far side of I-95, and a few miles from Niantic downtown, locals flock to this breakfast spot for huge portions of fantastic from-scratch food – the decadent cornbread in particular.
+On the far side of I-95, and a few miles from Niantic downtown, locals flock to this breakfast spot – The Shack – for huge portions of fantastic from-scratch food – the decadent cornbread in particular.

 Where to Stay in Niantic, CT